Month: June 2012

 Nerds Don’t Get It

-CluelessRaymond Chen recently wrote a blog post where he talks about blocking shutdown in Windows versions since XP, and – being Raymond Chen – also the history and the why of certain decisions coming out of Redmond.
+CluelessRaymond Chen recently wrote a blog post (now removed) where he talks about blocking shutdown in Windows versions since XP, and – being Raymond Chen – also the history and the why of certain decisions coming out of Redmond.
 This blog post was picked up on Reddit and people are slamming Windows for every possible thing.

 What is interesting is that these people, who are suggesting that “Linux never had to do this”, just don’t get it.
 Linux is getting better, but it is *still* not user friendly.
 90% of the people that work at companies that I’ve worked at could not run Linux without a lot of help.
 My grandparents couldn’t use Linux without a lot of help.
 Windows is generally easy to use.